joealewine/blockchain-rhos/howto/console-deploy-k8.md

 **Console hostname:** ``<NAMESPACE>-ibpconsole-console.<DOMAIN>``
 **Proxy hostname:** ``<NAMESPACE>-ibpconsole-proxy.<DOMAIN>``

-- Replace `<NAMESPACE>` with the name of the OpenShift project that you created.
+- Replace `<NAMESPACE>` with the name of the Kubernetse namespace that you created.
 - Replace `<DOMAIN>` with the name of your cluster domain.

 Navigate to the TLS certificates that you plan to use on your local system.
 Name the TLS certificate `tlscert.pem` and the corresponding private key `tlskey.pem`.
-Run the following command to create the Kubernetes secret and add it to your OpenShift project.
+Run the following command to create the Kubernetes secret and add it to your Kubernetes namespace.
 The TLS certificate and key need to be in PEM format.
 ```
 kubectl create secret generic console-tls-secret --from-file=tls.crt=./tlscert.pem --from-file=tls.key=./tlskey.pem -n <NAMESPACE>
 ```